Q: How do I know if a property is still available?

 Q: How do I apply for a rental?

 A: The easiest and fastest is to apply online.
 Each listing has an Apply Online link.
 Or you can download an application and fax to 208-321-1901.
-An application and fee must be paid in advance for each tenant over the age of 18 to be processed.
+An application must be submitted for each tenant over the age of 18 to be processed.

 A: If you have no or low credit, or have an income ratio lower than our normal standard, you may be able to use an approved co-signer to move into one of our properties.